snrnats/doc-centre/docfx_project/pro/api/includes/_allocate_with_carrier_service.md

 To allocate one or more consignments to a specific carrier service, use the **[Allocate With Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService)** endpoint.

 The **Allocate With Carrier Service** request body contains an array of one or more `{consignmentReference}`s to be allocated and the `{MpdCarrierServiceReference}` of the carrier service that they should be allocated to.
 Once the request is received, SortedPRO attempts to allocate the consignments to the specified carrier service.
-It then returns an array of Allocation Summaries, one for each allocated consignment.

-If PRO is unable to allocate the consignment to the specified carrier service, it puts the consignment into a state of _Allocation Failed_ and takes no further action.
-For information on dealing with failed allocations, see the _Manage NOT SHIPPED Consignments_ section of the PRO UI User Manual.

 > <span class="note-header">Note:</span>
->  For full reference information on the <strong>Allocate With Carrier Service</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service</a></strong> page of the API reference.
+>  * For full reference information on the <strong>Allocate With Carrier Service</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service</a></strong> page of the API reference.
+> * For a user guide on allocating consignments to a specific carrier service, see the [Allocating to a Specific Carrier Service](/pro/api/help/allocating_to_a_specific_carrier_service.html).

 ### Allocate With Carrier Service Example